timcash/rover_hp/README.md

 ![video](vid.gif)

 # Bonus repo
 In 2020 I built this demo to help some folks on discord get started with hypercore.
 It shows a few nice patterns around async publishing and subscriptions.
-Additionaly, it attemps to clear up a few questions that come up around keys. https://github.com/timcash/hyperspace-demo
+Additionaly, it attemps to clear up a few questions that come up around keys.
+Running the tests it looks like it is time for an update.
+I'll try to get to that soon. https://github.com/timcash/hyperspace-demo
 ![hypercore demo](https://raw.githubusercontent.com/timcash/hyperspace-demo/master/demo.png)

 # Background
 For this project I took a breadth-first approch to sharing techniques and some code.
-Less tooling overall is ideal and here I try to show a balance to get some example demostrated quickly.
+Less tooling overall is ideal and here and I try to show a balance to get some example demostrated quickly.
 Looking at the hypercore repos the `brittle` library was popular so I took at shot at integrating it.
 Two other key components are `playwright` for UI and a small library/template to help scaffold projects called `small_http` see https://github.com/timcash/small_http

-Otherwise, no extra libs, just node:core and some vanilla JS for the frontend.
+Otherwise, no external runtime libs, just node:core and some vanilla JS for the frontend.

 # Always learning
 Help me learn, I am always up to adapt and try new patterns.
 Thank you for taking the time review the work.